trothr/znetboot/CP_Commands.md

 This command may reset your virtual machine so should be issued when you have access to the virtual console or should be stacked with an IPL command.

-## query virtual storage

-Use the `q v stor` command to show the memory presently defined for your virtual machine.

-    vmcp q v stor
-    #cp q v stor

 ## query virtual all